Whisk

 In conclusion, a matcha whisk is a specialized kitchen tool that is essential for any tea lover who wants to prepare traditional Japanese matcha tea.
 Its long handle and narrow head make it easy to control and maneuver.

-There are other specialty whisks on the market, like the “ball in ball” whisk and the “double balloon” whisk.
+Other specialty whisks are on the market, like the “ball in ball” whisk and the “double balloon” whisk.
 While these whisks will most likely get the job done, they are, by and large, novelties.
 Unless you’d like to go into whisk collecting, you probably don’t need to spend your money on one.

 If you have the space, I recommend owning a couple of sauce whisks, one large and one small, and a couple of round whisks—small and large balloon or piano.
 If you are working with limited space and aren’t a whisk aficionado, a good-sized French whisk is an all-purpose whisk that will meet your needs nicely.